kermite-org/KermiteCoreLibrary_Platformio/development/testbed/README.md

 There is 2 configuration targets in platformio.ini.
 - `[env:generic]` is used for normal development.
-- `[env:portable_stack]` is a special setting which utilize portable version of the hardware dependent modules.
+- `[env:portable_stack]` is a special setting which uses portable version of the hardware dependent modules.

 ## Configurations (`app.cpp`)

 In `src/app.cpp`, there is a LED and button configurations part. please change them according to your board.

 ## Build and debug